teateatime/Password-Encryption-Management-Storage-System/README.md

 `git clone` https://github.com/teateatime/Password-Encryption-Management-Storage-System.git

-and lastly once successfully cloned, run the command `./pass` inside the terminal to use it.
+and lastly once successfully cloned, run the command `make` to compile, and then `./pass` inside the terminal to use it.